|Submitted By: Jessica Cotto / National Institute on Drug Abuse|

 The tool is designed to be brief and should take fewer than 5 minutes to administer, but may be completed quicker if the patient does not endorse recent substance use.
 Clinicians may wish to identify local providers and or specialty care SUD programs to which to refer patients with higher risk levels well before beginning systematic screening.
 This will greatly assist with finding a suitable referral when the need arises

 |Other Implementation Challenges||There is no additional information on challenges.|

-Evaluation of a patient's reported use of drugs or other substances for non-medical purposes or in excess of a valid prescription.
-Examples include but are not limited to substance use disorder score, and substance use knowledge assessment.
+A measure of a person's reported use of drugs (legal or illegal) for non-medical purposes or in excess of a valid prescription.